-I have specialized training in prenatal massage, and uterus/ baby alignment from the Arvigo Institue and Spinning Babies, both of which have a heavy emphasis on traditional midwifery techniques, as well as, modern scientific understanding.
-I also have over 20 years experience and training in multiple massage and therapeutic exercise modalities, many of which I can apply to pregnancy, labor and postpartum massage.
-I also have training in Breech massage to help baby turn and in Early labor massage to help prevent prolonged labor.
+I have specialized training in prenatal massage, and uterus/ baby alignment from the Arvigo Institue and Spinning Babies, both of which have a heavy emphasis on traditional midwifery techniques, as well as, modern science.
+I have over 20 years experience and training in multiple massage and exercise modalities, many of which I can apply to pregnancy, labor and postpartum massage.
+I have training in Breech massage to help baby turn and in Early labor massage to help prevent prolonged labor.

 What kind of massage equipment do you use?

 I have an orthopedic cushion that makes it possible to lay face down through most of your pregnancy and also makes laying on your side very comfortable.
-I also have an electric massage that can be adjusted to make it feel like your laying in a lazy boy chair and can be put into a variety of positions.
+I also have a massage table that can be quickly adjusted into a variety of positions.
 View my equipment here: https://www.fertilehands.com/blog